vergotten/FCNN_Optical_scene_parameters/README.md

 ## Usage/Examples

-Usage examples are structured as notebooks.
+Usage examples are structured as Jupyter-notebooks.

 ## Dataset